JZamborain-Mason/ZamborainMasonetal_2023_ReefSustainability/README.md

 # Data and code
 Main R code:
-  - `ZamborainMason_ReefSustainability_REVISED.R`: This commented code uses the main datasets and stan models to guide the user from top to bottom to perform the main analyses and figures.
+  - `ZamborainMason_ReefSustainability.R`: This commented code uses the main datasets and stan models to guide the user from top to bottom to perform the main analyses and figures.
 It also includes major sensitivity analyses (e.g., choice of surplus production model or catch statistics).
     _Note that, given the nature of our models, results may vary slightly from run to run_

 Main datasets:
-  - `jurisdictionscale_data_revised.csv`: cleaned jurisdiction-level data used in our main analyses.
+  - `jurisdictionscale_data.csv`: cleaned jurisdiction-level data used in our main analyses.
-  - `reefscale_data_revised.csv`: cleaned reef site data used in our main analyses.
+  - `reefscale_data.csv`: cleaned reef site data used in our main analyses.

 Stan models:
   - `Null_gomperztfox_grav.stan`: Null reference point model.